aditivir29/AQIR_ADS/README.md

 Quantum Resource Efficiency (QRE)

-Visual reconstruction comparisons for MRI and SAR images
+Visual reconstruction comparisons for MRI and SAR datasets

-All figures are generated at publication-quality resolution (300–600 DPI) and correspond directly to results reported in the manuscript.
+All figures are generated at publication-quality resolution (300–600 DPI) and correspond directly to the results reported in the manuscript.

-Tables (CSV)
+Tables (CSV Files)

 All quantitative result tables are stored directly in the notebooks/ directory:

 Table1_Average_Performance.csv
-Average PSNR, SSIM, qubit count, gate count, circuit depth, encoding time, and fidelity per QIR technique.
+Average performance metrics across all QIR techniques.

 Table2_Qualitative_Factors.csv
-Composite qualitative metrics:
+Composite qualitative indicators (RQS and QRE).

-Reconstruction Quality Score (RQS)

-Quantum Resource Efficiency (QRE)

 Table_Ablation_AQIR_ADS.csv
-Ablation study results evaluating the impact of gradient weighting, rotation strategy, and circuit depth on AQIR-ADS performance.
+Ablation study results evaluating the impact of adaptive encoding components in AQIR-ADS.

-Input Datasets
+Input Datasets (Not Included in Repository)

-The input_datasets/ directory contains the datasets used for simulation:
+Important Note:
+Due to their large storage size, the input datasets used in this study are not included in this GitHub repository.
+As a result, the input_datasets/ directory is not provided in the repository snapshot.

+The notebook assumes the following local directory structure when executed:

 input_datasets/
 ├── braintumor/
 ├── mrifnl/
 └── sar/

+Users who wish to reproduce the experiments should manually download the datasets from the public sources listed below and place them in the corresponding directories.

 Public Dataset Sources